Advertiser Disclosure

 When paying cash for flights over using points, we always advise using a credit card that rewards you for travel purchases if you can.

-A great card to consider using when booking a ticket with SAS is The Platinum Card® from American Express, as you would earn 5x points per dollar spent on flights purchased directly with the airline or with AmexTravel.com (up to $500,000 per year).
+A great card to consider using when booking these flights is The Platinum Card® from American Express, offering 5 points per $1 spent on flights purchased directly with an airline with AmexTravel.com (up to $500,000 of these purchases per year, then 1x earnings).
+If you’re a frequent Delta flyer, you might even consider one of the airline’s cobranded credit cards for specific Delta-related perks and benefits.

 Final Thoughts